telferang/tp/docs/team/alfred-goh02.md

 #### 3. Display Expenses for a Month with Categories

 - **What It Does**: Shows a breakdown of users' expenses for a specific month using a pie chart.
 Each slice of the pie chart represents a category, with the percentage of each slice shown on the chart and its actual value displayed in the legend.
-- **Justification**: This feature enables users to easily compare their spending across different categories for a given month, helping them to identify areas for improved financial management.
+- **Justification**: This feature enables users to easily compare their spending across different categories for a given month, helping them identify areas for improved financial management.

 ---